 Research has shown a cause and effect relationship between attendance and college success.
 Policies for this course are described below:

 1. Because poor attendance is a leading reason for termination from a job in all areas of employment, attendance at all scheduled classes is expected.

 3. Late arrival to class is disruptive.
-Students who consistently arrive after the beginning of the class (2 or more times) will be counseled and a plan of corrective action determined.
+Students who consistently arrive after the scheduled starting time of class (3 or more times) will be counseled and a plan of action determined which could include 5 points taken off the next exam.
 Class will begin promptly at the scheduled time.
 Students who arrive fifteen (15) minutes after the beginning of class should not enter the classroom and should wait until break to enter.

-5. It is the students responsibility to submit a completed student excuse form upon return to class following an absence, tardy, or leaving class early.
-Failure to do so will result in a declaration of no call, no show and may result in the student being dismissed from the program.
+4. It is the student’s responsibility to submit a completed ‘student excuse form’ upon return to class following an absence, tardy, or leaving class early.
+Failure to do so will result in a declaration of ‘no call, no show’ and may result in the student being dismissed from the program.

 |Academic Honesty||Academic honesty is expected from all students, and dishonesty in any form will not be tolerated.
 Please consult the LSC-PA policies (Section IX, subsection A, in the Faculty Handbook) for consequences of academic dishonesty.|